mikemackintosh/resume/README.md

  - +15 years at packet-level network reading and debugging
  - +15 years of Linux System Administration (CentOS, Ubuntu and Fedora Core)
  - +10 years of Juniper SRX, MX, EX (JunOS) and ISG-2000 series equipment
- - +6 years of Chef and Puppet configuration management utilities
- - +6 years of experience with Python and Ruby
+ - +8 years of experience with Python and Ruby
- - +5 years of Starent Networks (Cisco) ST-16 and ST-40 chassis and PDSN/xGW network elements
- - +5 years of Juniper Network Security Manager (NSM)
- - +5 years of experience with F5 Viprions and more notably AFM, Enterprise Manager and BigIQ
+ - +7 years of Chef and Puppet configuration management utilities
- - +5 years of experience with Checkpoint Firefly and Nokia IPSO hardware and management platforms
+ - +5 years of Golang experience
  - +3 years of compiled programming languages such as C/C++
- - +2 years of Golang experience